jasper-oh/Journey-To-Disney/README.md

 ### Why am I aiming Software Engineer in Diseny? 🧑🏻‍💻

+i don't want to start this story like, "Since I was a kid, I watched a lot of disney movies and these experience inspired me..".
+Even if this is correct, I think 98% of candidates using this sentence for their job interviews.

 ### What should I do for starting my career in Disney as a Software Engineer? 📕

 [Disney Career](https://jobs.disneycareers.com/technology)